Learning Mixture Models via Efficient High-dimensional Sparse Fourier Transforms: Abstract

 \section{Abstract}

 { In this work, we give a $\poly(d,k)$ time and sample algorithm for efficiently learning the parameters (i.e., the means and the mixture weights) of a mixture of $k$ spherical distributions in $d$ dimensions.
 Unlike all previous methods, our techniques apply to heavy-tailed distributions and include examples that do not even have finite covariances.
-Our method succeeds whenever the component distributions have a characteristic function with sufficiently \emph{heavy} tails.
-Examples of such distributions include the Laplace distribution and uniform over $[-1, 1]$ but crucially exclude Gaussians.
+Our method succeeds whenever the component distributions have a characteristic function with sufficiently \emph{heavy} tails. \akedit{This includes for example the Laplace distribution but crucially excludes Gaussians.}

 All previous methods for learning mixture models relied implicitly or explicitly on the low-degree \emph{method of moments}.
 Even for the special case of Laplace distributions, we prove that any such algorithm must necessarily use a super-polynomial number of samples.
 Our method thus adds to the short list of techniques that circumvent the limitations of the method of moments.